bcgov/entity/rfcs/rfc-ppr-ims-db-migration.md

 - CL1HIST	child historical code
 - US0USERS    users

-These output of the jobs for these segments will be loaded directly into _temp tables_ and further transformed as necessary, and the nfinally appended to the existing the table in the target database.
+These output of the jobs for these segments will be loaded directly into _temp tables_ and further transformed as necessary, and then finally appended to the existing the table in the target database.

 Since the historical and new data will be treated as immutable records where any change to the data results in a new record being created and the historical record as being marked as closed.
-The migration aproach makes adding new records additive and therefore an on-going incremental load technique, based on the date card, can be used to continuously migrate data from the legacy DB to the new one.
+The migration approach makes adding new records additive and therefore an on-going incremental load technique, based on the date card, can be used to continuously migrate data from the legacy DB to the new one.

 ## Data Model